UMM-CSci-3601/intro-to-git/README.md

 ### Configuring your `git` e-mail

+:mask::warning::exclamation::warning::mask:
+This whole section may be irrelevant for home set ups.
+It looks like GitKraken may set all this stuff up for you.
+To check that run these two commands and confirm that they return the email you used when you created your GitHub account, and your user name as you'd like it to be displayed in things like commit messages and on GitHub:

+* `git config --global user.email`
+* `git config --global user.name`

+If both of those look right, ignore the rest of this.
+You're done with the setup and ready to start the first half of the lab exercise!

+If either or both don't return the values you want, then follow along below to set that up.

+:exclamation: You _will_ need to set these on your account in the CSci lab in order for your name and email to work properly there.
+Assuming you'll eventually be taking classes in the lab again, you'll probably want to set these in the CSci Lab at some point as well.

+:zzz: Ignore everything from here to the end of this section if your settings are correct. :zzz:

+---

 Before we actually start to _use_ `git`, you should [configure your `git` email so work you do in our lab properly connects to your GitHub account](https://help.github.com/articles/setting-your-commit-email-address-in-git/).